Style... Phantastes and Lilith.George Macdonald.1824-1905.

 Here was there.... and there was here.

-Some enchantment whereby not only could my own sweet hills mimic a tiny different portion of each landscape travelled through but that they could actually complement in summer the most outstanding rural scenery that England had to offer and not be found wanting in any way except in size of acreage alone.Time after time a homeland view I knew well could match in with each of these widely scattered landscapes perfectly,on and on Til my poor mind was befudled and captured like a deer in a fence trap when skillful men alter the sides constantly, moving in smaller or changing its view each time it looks away.
+Some enchantment whereby not only could my own sweet hills mimic a tiny different portion of each landscape travelled through but that they could actually complement in summer the most outstanding rural scenery that England had to offer and not be found wanting in any way except in size of acreage alone.Time after time a homeland view I knew well could match in with each of these widely scattered landscapes perfectly, running on and on until my poor mind was befuddled and captured like a deer in a fence trap where skillful men alter the sides constantly, moving in smaller or changing the view each time it looks away.

 How could that be?
 How could such a small landscape possess that ability to mimic so many other lands so far away?

-When I returned I reported my findings to the Lords of the Warm Valley.They dismissed it as a mere travellers tale.
+When I returned I reported my findings to the Lords of the Warm Valley but they dismissed it as a mere travellers tale.

-But know this..This Greenhill Country is a changeling sure.
-There I,ve had my say on the matter.
+But know this..This Greenhill Country is a changeling for sure.
+There I've had my say on the matter.

 I've added this book link I've found to Lilith by George Macdonald as it has many other interesting links to writers ,poets and thinkers mostly unheard of today.
 Lilith is one of my favourite early books.
 It's about Adam.s first wife (before Eve )who is usually represented as a dark force.
 In this she is portrayed as a conflicted vampire princess who kills her own daughter.

 (What's not to like?)